peterhornsby/AppStoreSearch/README.md

 ### Design
 The app wil lbe based of the MVC design pattern.
 There will be a data model for handling search queries and a view controller for handling the UI.
 Note that in Apple's UIKit that the view and controller are somewhat more coupled than the design pattern suggests.

+### Error Handling
+Application error codes are defined in `ApplicationErrorCodes`.
+Each `service` defines it's own error with a code that maps to an application error code as well as providing the `type` of service error.
+For example the `AppStoreService` errored because it failed to correctly encode the url.

 ### Data Model
 A simple model that can be queried for apps in Apple's App Store.
-The data model will require storage for screenshots and logos
+The data model will require storage support for screenshots and logos

 I will start with the model and write unit tests and use TDD.

 **Tasks**
 - Model definition, basic setup ✅